 Orienteering Information

-The art of using a magnetic compass to navigate is known as orienteering, and this is closely linked to knowing how to read and use a topographic map.
+The art of using a magnetic compass to navigate is known as orienteering, closely linked to knowing how to read a topographic map.
+This activity is also part of a friendly competitive sport — learn more at Orienteering USA.

 Equipment